 The success of the American Revolution inspired many oppressed Europeans to view the U.S. as a place of freedom and opportunity.
 Completion of the Lehigh Canal further accelerated development of the Valley.
 The use of canals made transportation easier, and entrepreneurs used it in combination with abundant raw materials, capital, labor, and land to carry out unprecedented industrialization and urbanization.
 This factor, coupled with the iron and coal industries’ insatiable demand for laborers, triggered an influx of immigrant workers in the mid-1800s.
 At least 50 different nations and ethnic groups have been identified among the immigrants of the 1800s, and their descendants still live in the Lehigh Valley.

-Many European immigrants arriving at New York’s Ellis Island traveled straight to the Lehigh Valley, and by the late 1800s had turned Allentown, Bethlehem and Easton into the large, thriving cities you’ll see today as you stroll along the D&L Trail.
+Many European immigrants arriving at New York’s Ellis Island traveled straight to the Lehigh Valley.
+By the late 1800s, immigration had turned Allentown, Bethlehem and Easton into the large, thriving cities you’ll see today as you stroll along the D&L Trail.